CESARDELATORRE/MLNET-Posts/Posts/002-What-is-MLNET-1.0/What-is-MLNET-1.0-Blog-Post.md

 ![alt text](MLNET-Blog-Post-images/ml-process-2.png "ML process")

-You can see how there are two very differenciated workflows:
+You can see how there are two very differentiated workflows:

 - Cyclic workflow to create/train/evaluate the ML model based on historic data.
 When you are happy with the model's quality, you save it as a serialized ML.NET model file (.zip format).